Playing Death Games to Put Food on the Table: Anime

-An anime television series adaptation was announced during the "MF Bunko J Natsu no Gakuensai 2024" livestream event on September 1, 2024.
-The series will be produced by Studio Deen and directed by Souta Ueno, with Rintarou Ueda handling series composition, Eri Osada designing the characters, and Junichi Matsumoto composing the music.
-It is set to premiere on January 7, 2026 on Tokyo MX and other networks.
-The opening theme song, "¬Ersterbend", is performed by Lin from Madkid.
+An anime television series adaptation was announced in September 2024.
+It is produced by Studio Deen and directed by Souta Ueno, with Rintarou Ikeda handling series composition, Eri Osada designing the characters, and Junichi Matsumoto composing the music.
+The series aired from January 7 to March 18, 2026, on Tokyo MX and other networks.
+The opening theme song is "¬Ersterbend", performed by Lin from Madkid, and the ending theme song is "Inori" (祈り), performed by Chiai Fujikawa.
+It is streaming globally on Crunchyroll and Netflix under the title Shiboyugi: Playing Death Games to Put Food on the Table, while Muse Communication licensed the series in Southeast Asia.

+A sequel anime film adapting the light novel's Cloudy Beach arc was announced at the AnimeJapan event on March 18, 2026.
+It is set to open in Japanese theaters with a limited 2-week release date on July 10, 2026.